Turkey Vulture

 Description & Range:

 Turkey vultures are large, dark birds with an average wingspan of 65 to 70 inches.
-They appear black from a distance, but up close are covered in dark brown feathers with a featherless red head and pale bill.
+Adults are covered in black and/or dark brown feathers with a featherless red head and pale bill, while juveniles less than 12 months old have black heads.
 The undersides of the trailing edges of their flight feathers are paler, leading to a two-toned appearance.
 When flying, they form a “V” shape with their wings by holding the tips of the wings higher than the rest of their body.
 They have long feathers that look like “fingers” at their wingtips and long tails that extend past their toes when in flight.

 In the southern United States, turkey vultures can be found year-round.
 In the northern U.S., they are present only during the breeding season.
-These northeast residents migrate to North Carolina through Louisiana during the non-breeding season.
-Western birds migrate much further to Central and South America.
+In Maryland, parts of the population are migratory and others are not, and migrants from northern populations will winter in Maryland.
+Thus, turkey vultures occur in Maryland year-round.

 Habitat: